 Due to its importance, the City Council directed that the house be preserved and that restoration efforts be made with a view of converting the house and the original log barn into a museum and education center.
-The house and original barn are currently undergoing the permit review process for the restoration.
 Man Homestead will offer visitors an opportunity to learn about early life in Mansfield, from Ralph Man's original log cabin inside the house to the original barn, which was constructed in the fashion of the time.